Tatra 602: Tatra 602

 The Tatra 602 was manufactured by Tatra based on the 600, built in 1949.
 The T602 Tatraplan-Sport was prepared by the Czech coachbuilder Sodomka.
 The 602 was a two-door sports car with possibly only two units built.
 The body is constructed from a lattice structure of steel tubes over which lightweight duralumin bodywork is placed.
-The car is powered by a mid-engine 1.9L 4-cylinder engine with four carburetors producing around 63 kW.
+The car was powered by a mid-engine 1.9L 4-cylinder engine with four carburetors producing around 63 kW.
 Power was sent to the rear wheels through a 3-speed manual transmission.

 The Tatra 602 was driven by Bruno Sojka at Brno for the 1949 Czechoslovakia Grand Prix.
 The 602 proved successful and won many races from 1950 to 1952, including the Ecce Homo hill race in 1950.
 On September 30, 1951, the 602, with Bruno Sojka at the wheel, crashed while training for the 1951 Ecce Homo hill race, killing Sojka.
 Although a cause was never determined, eyewitnesses stated that Sojka was hit in the face by a large bird.